 Like most other meat, chicken, while rich in protein and fats, contains no notable amount of carbohydrates.
 Because of this, the glycemic index of chicken is considered to be 0.

-According to The American Journal of Clinical Nutrition, both, roast chicken without skin and cooked chicken with skin, fried in olive oil, have glycemic indices equal to 0 (1).
+According to The American Journal of Clinical Nutrition, both roast chicken without skin and cooked chicken with skin, fried in olive oil, have glycemic indices equal to 0 (1).

 However, processed chicken convenience meals have a higher carbohydrate level.
 Chicken nuggets, frozen and reheated in the microwave, have a low glycemic index of 46±4.
-The glycemic index of chicken McNuggets, consumed with sweet Thai chilli sauce, is a little higher, falling in the range of 55±6 (2).
+The glycemic index of chicken McNuggets, consumed with sweet Thai chili sauce, is a little higher, falling in the range of 55±6 (2).

 Consumption of chicken with a high glycemic index meal, such as white rice, has been found to lower the glycemic and insulinemic responses (3).

-Chicken powder has also been demonstrated to have potential to significantly decrease the glycemic index of a meal (4).
+Chicken powder has also been demonstrated to have the potential to significantly decrease the glycemic index of a meal (4).

-Overall, non-processed chicken has a glycemic index of 0 and can reduce the glycemic response of a meal, when consumed with high glycemic index foods.
+Overall, non-processed chicken has a glycemic index of 0 and can reduce the glycemic response of a meal when consumed with high glycemic index foods.